 One who takes classes equaling 6–8.5 units per semester is considered half-time; 9–11.5 units is three-quarter time.

 An academic program offering the possibility of graduating with honors and priority or guaranteed admission to certain competitive four-year colleges and universities.
-(See Honors Scholar Program.)
+(See Honors Program.)

 A course that is taught partially on a MiraCosta campus and partially online.

 A general education program that California community college transfer students can use to fulfill all lower-division G.E. requirements at any CSU or UC campus (except Revelle and Roosevelt colleges at UCSD).
 (See Plan C.)

 Classes that begin later in the semester and compress the time required so students finish at the end of the regular semester.

 A specialized area of study that leads to a degree or certificate.

 An application, assessment, orientation, and advisement process for new students.
 (See Matriculation.)